Meet live … the smell against the black death

 By : Textile Museum and Documentation Centre of Hope and Homes, artisan perfumer.

-It began in the library in front of the piece presumably by Maria de Padilla, lover of Pedro I of Castile that died of the plague shortly after being officially recognized Om to wife of the king with whom already had five children.
+It began in the library in front of the piece presumably by Maria de Padilla, lover of Pedro I of Castile that died of the plague shortly after being officially recognized as the wife of the king with whom already had five children.

 Following this information was shown how to take a look at other related pieces through imatex, a museum computer medium.

-Then we dressed in gowns, we put on the gloves they offered us and accepted a thread counter to continue the visit, but now as if we were part of the museum team.
+Then we dressed in robes, we put on the gloves they offered us and accepted a thread counter to continue the visit, but now as if we were part of the museum team.

 In the reserve we were able to see the little-known work of the museums, one that allows the dignity of the pieces on display, safeguarded by men and women doing shadow work, with fewer resources than would be needed to secure these views of history.
-For my part, I was surprised by the silk bouclé and the cheeky sense of recycling that made them put pieces together without hesitation..
+For my part, I was surprised by the silk loop and the shameless sense of recycling that made them put together pieces without looking.

 As for the second part, they saw how?, with what?, and because the people of Europe in general tried to cure themselves of the plague with fragrant substances.
 We reviewed the story, to detect amber apples, their role, its content, its origin and especially what it smelled like.

-Of the civilian population, we moved into the church environment with its main queens, at the sight of a spectacular botafumeiro which the Museum projected into a stained glass window.
+Of the civilian population, we moved into the church environment with its main resins, before the vision of a spectacular Botafumeiro that the Museum projected on a stained glass window.

 Finally we prepared the formula of the “Vinegar of the four thieves“, as discovered by Mr..
 Maille before marketing it as a remedy for almost all ailments.